CasperStormHansen/Logic-editor/README.md

 This document explains the Logic Editor code, presupposing understanding of the app from a user’s perspective (which again presupposes basic knowledge of natural deduction proofs in formal logic).

 Section 1 covers proofs: their internal representation and how they are rendered.
 Section 2 deals with addition of premises and assumptions.
 Section 3 is concerned with applications of inference rules.
-The short section 4 explains initialization and resetting.
+The short section 4 explains the remaining code, for example that concerning initialization and resetting.
 Section 5 contains the version history.
 And a final section lists planned updates.

 Disclaimer: I am quite ignorant of the conventions normally governing the writing of technical documentation, and have therefore probably violated many of them below.